Gary Brabin: Later career

 After leaving Hull, Brabin trained with St. Johnstone and had trials at Plymouth Argyle, Torquay United, Dundee and Dundee United.
 He went on to return to the Conference for the 2001–02 season, though played just once for Steve Evans's Boston United after joining on non-contract terms, playing the first hour of a 4–1 win over Hayes at York Street.
 He left the "Pilgrims" to make a return to the Third Division with Torquay United.
-He played seven games for Roy McFarland's "Gulls", before he had his contract at Plainmoor cancelled after failing to settle on the coast; he had been sent off against former club Hull City in his second appearance and sent off again in a 2–0 defeat to local rivals Exeter City after elbowing Martin Barlow in the face.
+He played seven games for Roy McFarland's "Gulls" before he had his contract at Plainmoor cancelled after failing to settle on the coast; he had been sent off against former club Hull City in his second appearance and sent off again in a 2–0 defeat to local rivals Exeter City after elbowing Martin Barlow in the face.
 He returned to the Conference to score three goals in 17 appearances for Chester City.
-Despite joining the "Seals" relatively late on in the campaign, he was named as Chester City's Player of the Season as the helped the "Blues" to avoid relegation.
+Despite joining the "Seals" relatively late on in the campaign, he was named Chester City's Player of the Season as he helped the "Blues" to avoid relegation.

 Brabin left the Deva Stadium and then signed with Total Network Solutions, and scored six goals in 30 Welsh Premier League matches in the 2002–03 campaign, as TNS finished as runners-up to Barry Town.
 Ken McKenna's Saints again finished second in 2003–04, this time behind Rhyl, as Brabin scored just once from his 18 appearances.
 He retired on medical advice in February 2004 after suffering from breathlessness.
 He then went on to serve Witton Albion as assistant manager.
 He returned to playing in the Conference National to feature in four games for Chris Wilder's Halifax Town during the 2005–06 campaign, scoring one goal for the "Shaymen".
-Later in the season he left The Shay and signed for Southport, and played 14 Conference matches.
+Later in the season, he left The Shay and signed for Southport, and played 14 Conference matches.
 In November 2006, he signed for Northern Premier League side Burscough, where he assisted with coaching in addition to his playing duties.
-In June 2007, Brabin was appointed as assistant manager of The New Saints, and also played two games at Park Hall in the 2007–08 season.
+In June 2007, Brabin was appointed as assistant manager of The New Saints and also played two games at Park Hall in the 2007–08 season.